Last updated February 5, 2014

 Montreal has an excellent public transit system, the STM (Société des transports de Montréal) operating the Metro subway system (see map) and 196 daytime bus routes (23 night routes).
 Google Maps offers excellent transit routing throughout the whole metropolitan area.

 Maps and information about the transit system are also available in every Metro station and at tourist information points.
-There's also an excellent app called (Transit, free with a $4.99 annaul subscription upgrade) for iPhone and iPod Touch which gives timing on bus routes near one's location.
+There's also an excellent app called Transit (free with a $4.99 annual subscription upgrade) for iPhone and iPod Touch which gives timing on bus routes near one's location.

-The Metro shuts down around 12:30 a.m. (see schedule for precise details) after which the whole system shifts over to the night bus service until 5:30 a.m.
+The Metro shuts down around 12:30 a.m. after which the whole system shifts over to the night bus service until 5:30 a.m.

 The STM fare system consists of the Opus smart card and one-trip magnetic cards.
 If you pay a fare with change, take the card from the machine and keep it to use as a transfer if necessary (and to show to transit police if they ask).
 You do not need a ticket or pass to exit the metro system as you do in some cities.

-A monthly regular adult pass (CAM – carte autobus-métro) giving full access to the metro and bus system costs $77.00.
+A monthly regular adult pass (CAM – carte autobus-métro) giving full access to the metro and bus system costs $79.50.
 A single fare is $3.00 and in the bus must be paid with exact change.
-For tourists a special card giving full access for a day costs $9 and for three days costs $18.
+For tourists a special card giving full access for a day costs $10 and for three days costs $18.
+Full fare grille for 2014.

 Bus drivers neither make change nor sell tickets, but all metro stations have manned ticket booths and ticket machines.
-This map on the STM site will help you find other locations such as dépanneurs (corner stores) which sell passes and tickets.
+Some dépanneurs (corner stores) and pharmacies sell passes and tickets.

 People who are not Montreal residents don't qualify for seniors' reductions or student fares on the STM system.